What’s not to love about a Hermes bag?

 Also noteworthy, the Trim bag, and of course, the Kelly.
 The design of the Kelly bag borrows elements from Hermes’ firstborn the HAC, which is otherwise known as ‘Haut a courroies’ and designed to perfectly fit and carry a saddle!

 Then came the day that would truly make Hermes history.
 When Grace Kelly Princess of Monaco carried her Hermes bag to shield herself from the paparazzi, everything changed.
-It was during the time she was filming Hitchcock’s ‘To Catch A Thief’ and this bag, the Sac a depeches, was a gift to her that she truly cherished.
+It was around the time she was filming Hitchcock’s ‘To Catch A Thief’ and this bag was a gift to her that she truly cherished.
 As soon as that moment was photographed and published in magazines, the bag quickly gained traction around the world and officially became known as the Kelly bag.
 Today, the Kelly bag is one of the world’s most iconic bags you can buy.

 Different Kelly Sizes & Styles